 in Austria and offers floodlit skiing.

-Website: www.hohewandwiese.at
+Website: www.hohewandwiese.com

 The other very small area is the Dollwiese slightly to the north, which again has a single draglift of around 120m in length - probably only suitable for children and absolute beginners.